AnnaValentinaHirsch/FlashcardApp/README.md

 - **Input Validation** for deck and card creation
 - **Error Messages** for invalid actions (e.g., studying an empty deck)
 - **Exception Handling** for file operations

-## Future Enhancements

-- Deploy web and mobile application versions
-- Implement a check to prevent the user from uploading the same deck multiple times
-- Implement multiple choice question support
-- Implement cloud sync for deck sharing and statistics across devices
-- Implement a spaced repetition algorithm for optimized learning (e.g., scheduling review intervals)
-- Connect to a language model to allow for questions and answers that are not exact matches (e.g., fluent text)

 ## Known Issues